Creating a Network Log

 - Open a Firefox browser window or tab.

 - Scroll down.
-To the right of Cached Web Content, select the Clear Now button.
+To the right of Cookies and Site Data, click Clear Data.

-- In the browser, again from the options menu, select Web Developer, and then select Network.
+- In the browser, again from the options menu, select More tools, then Web Developer Tools and then Network.

 - Paste the URL to the page that contains the Brightcove Player you are troubleshooting into the browser's address bar, and then press Enter to load the page.
 You will immediately see network traffic in the Network tab.